Tarot Card Comparisons: Thoth Tarot- 8 of Swords: Interference & The Night Sun Tarot- 8 of Swords.

 Because of Gemini's desire to go first one way than the other, the shortened forces of Jupiter are scattered, erratic and unstable.
 This is indeed an unconscious interference when trying to focus one's consciousness on a goal.
 Yes it can be an intense and positive beginning, but it soon loses momentum in misdirection, as 90% of our operational thought is under the auspices of the unconscious and therefore, automatically done without conscious thought.

-Since, mental interference is also signified here, this is a sign of an active mind, that dashes about between thoughts and is unable to complete anything of significance.
-Projects lie about half done, confusion is rampant about what is most important and what is not.
+Since, mental interference is signified here, this is a sign of an active mind, that dashes about between thoughts and is unable to complete anything of significance.
+Projects lie about half done, rampant confusion is about what is most important and what is not.
 In Eastern philosophy this is called the Neti-Neti mind (translates to ; Not this-Not that).
-This card represents the over analytical, non-trusting mind where survival thinking and/or fear of rejection, has become the foundation of creative thought brought on by feeling vulnerable and the self-doubt incubated by fear of discomfort.
+This card represents the over analytical, non-trusting mind where survival thinking has become the foundation of creative thought brought on by feeling vulnerable and the self-doubt incubated by fear of discomfort.
 Therefore the 8 of Swords card says,"Stop!
 Now is the time to wait, sort out priorities rather than act automatically."

 Running from thought to thought not trusting your opinion of which is best or more certain of creating your survival dreams, accomplishes only creative mental interference, scattering one's ability to act.
 Hence, nothing can be completed.
-Now if the underlying cause of all this scattered thinking is in the "pursuit of happiness", one must stop and consider that mental happiness comes from a state of I AM Me----not from a state of "I Am not or I lack".
+Now if the underlying cause of all this scattered thinking is in the "pursuit of happiness", one must stop and consider that mental happiness comes from a balanced state of I AM Me----not from a state of "I Am not or I lack".
 It is time to stop seeking and focus on your inner self.
-Often, just by declaring," I Am the happiness I am seeking", stops the seeking of happiness that often interferes with our focused creative motion for to seek is to declare you don't have it!
+Often, just by declaring," I Am the happiness I am seeking", stops the seeking of happiness that often interferes with our focused creative motion.
 I Am is everyone's first name/identity, as it is the Identity of the The Divine Creative, whose presence in us is known as Imagination.
 As many of us find out, Imagination knows no boundaries and any idea will suffice as an act of creative splendor.
 The consciousness, must be in active communication with the unconsciousness, if imagination is to be focused on discerning thought.
 Hence, the practice of meditation, tarot skrying etc..
 In our modern world of Media controlled identity, Peer pressure, and Pavlovian indoctrination, just knowing one's self is often hard to do, let alone what is life expanding and liberating thought.
-Hence, half the time, we don't even know what we are declaring into manifestation as our selves!
+Imagination resides in the Unconscious, which automatically over 90% of our thought processes.
+Hence, more than half the time, we don't even know what we are declaring into manifestation as our selves!
 Anything we start with "I AM" is a command to the image-maker (imagination) within, to build as our outer presence.
 One must be very careful about what they declare and must not react to the declaration of others!

-"Happiness built me so it could be me." is a realization that has personally changed my life---it's time to focus on this fact as you are a simulation of the Greater Self, i.e., god and God doesn't build what God doesn't want!
+"Happiness built me so it could be me." is a realization that has personally changed my life---it's time to focus on this fact as you are a simulation of the Greater Self, i.e., The God Collective and God doesn't build what God doesn't want!

 The Thoth card helps us see that it is not what we do that makes us happy----it is the communication between our inner and outer-self that is important.
 Again the Tarot aids us in the spiritual axiom," Above all things, know thyself."
 The object of "the few who wish to rule the many", is to interfere with this inner and outer self communication.
 So that you can be a person of man made-splendor, a superficial material based persona, rather than the Real Persona of your Soul.